 The new standard also requires organizations to identify the lease and nonlease components of any contract containing a lease.
 While this requirement is the same as under existing US GAAP, the impact of not applying this requirement is more significant because most leases must be recognized on the balance sheet under the new guidance.

-Deloitte’s lease accounting guide highlights some of the more challenging aspects of ASC 842.
+Deloitte’s lease accounting guide (updated for subscribers as of June 2020) highlights some of the more challenging aspects of ASC 842.
 Navigate the tiles below for several examples.